codetojoy/gists/notes/share/srbaker_MAY_2022_tab.md

 ```

 * arpeggiate/pick each string slowly and separately to see if they ring true
-    - if not, there's something wrong with technique
+    - if not, there's something wrong with technique, re: B minor
-    - if OK, then it is probably hand strength
+    - if OK, then it is probably just hand strength, re: B minor

 * if Am is OK, then move down 2 frets and repeat